Skip to main content

 Add teammates to your team

-You can add as many teammates you want to a team.
-Remember that Restricted cannot be added to teams.
+You can add as many teammates as you want to a team.
+Note that users with Restricted access level cannot be added to teams.

-1. Within your team page, go to Teammates panel.
+1. On your team page, go to the Teammates section.

 Team addition modal